Eucalyptus Bedding vs Cotton vs Bamboo

-What you didn’t know about lyocell bedding vs cotton bedding
+What you didn’t know about eucalyptus lyocell sheets vs cotton sheets

 Their difference can particularly be noticed when compared to cheaper quality cotton bedding.
 The more you use it, the more you have to deal with ugly and uncomfortable pilling on the surface, something that’s prevented by the superior quality of bedding made from eucalyptus.
 Another thing that hugely sets them apart is the feeling - if lyocell feels instantly soft from your first use, cotton will be crisp at the beginning and then only get softer with time and multiple washes.

-Why are bamboo sheets not as good as lyocell bedding?
+Why are bamboo sheets not as good as eucalyptus lyocell sheets?

 While bamboo might already be a better option than cotton, there is one thing that bedding made from Eucalyptus especially wins over: wrinkling resistance.
 The softness and suppleness of the bamboo fabric make it particularly prone to wrinkling, something that you’ll never have to worry about with lyocell.

 Not only Eucalyptus wins over cotton and bamboo for its eco-friendly production, it also offers many more benefits that beat its competitors: